mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 1. Click the option to Set sharing level to organization
-2. **Click on the Edit group sharing button, select the Earthsys144 Mapping App Group and click OK**
+2. **Click on the Edit group sharing button, select the Earthsys144 FieldMaps app Group 2022 and click OK**

 ![](images/ArcGIS_Online_FieldMaps-6dc16a0a.png)